materialsproject/fireworks/docs/firetask_tutorial.rst

    .. note:: If you would like to know more about how templated input writing works and define your own templated files, you should consult the :doc:`TemplateWriterTask tutorial <templatewritertask>`.
 A copy of ``simple_template.txt`` is given in the directory as ``simple_template_copy.txt`` (however, modifying the copy won't modify the actual template).

    .. note:: The ``FileTransferTask`` can do much more than copy a single file.
 For example, it can transfer your entire output directory to a remote server using SSH.
-For details, see the :doc:`FileTransferTask docs <transfertask>`.
+For details, see the :doc:`FileTransferTask docs <fileiotasks>`.

 #.
 Run this multi-step FireWork on your FireServer::